 CANCER has a mystical element strongly at work that can sit side-by-side with the more maternal and personal qualities of the sign.
 Cancer, the upstart hero, threatens the Mother’s rule and the battle to free oneself from her is often pronounced and difficult.
 The Dark Mother would rather destroy her child than let him escape her domination.
 The dark face of Cancer is the overpowering bond to the Mother that may drown him.
 The light face is the potential to midwife images of the unconscious.
 Cancer is driven to seek the Divine, at one with God before physical birth and again at the end of life.

-LEO’s quest is to develop its unique individual essence and its search for the Source.
+LEO’s great creation is meant to be himself.
+His is the hero’s quest for his spiritual Father or the transpersonal value in his own life.
 For Leo, it is about the battle between the developing ego and its instinctual roots that must be tamed.
-[It] is an image of the power of consciousness, vested in it by the Self, which breaks the ‘curse’ and cleanses the unclean, freeing the individual of the ‘uncanny barriers’ which rise from the dark world of the unconscious.
-He is ego power at its most glorious . . .
-Passionate emotionality precedes the recognition of unconscious contents.
-Kingship is, in the most profound sense, connecting with his capacity to wrestle with his passions.
+He is ego power at its most glorious.
+Passionate emotionality precedes the recognition of where atonement and submission may be necessary.
+Kingship is, in the most profound sense, connected with his capacity to wrestle with his passions.
+Leo’s path is the power of consciousness, vested in it by the Self, which breaks the ‘curse’ and cleanses the unclean, freeing the individual of the ‘uncanny barriers’ which rise from the dark world of the unconscious.
 There is an alchemical work to be performed, self-realization of the deeper Source, which is the holy quest for the Grail.

 VIRGO is disgusted with disorder, chaos and wasting of time and substance, just as the goddess Astraea sees the orderliness of nature and is disgusted with humanity.
 For Virgo, justice must be restored.
 Virgo is a combination of upright Astraea set side-by-side with the orgiastic lunar harlot goddess, posing enormous conflict for Virgo.
 He or she struggles with these opposites throughout life, trying to encompass them both, for the fate of the sign does not seem to permit splitting.
 With a strong moral sense coupled with grossly immoral behavior, Virgo searches for openness to the flow of life and a willingness to trust the natural order.
 Virgo learns to bestow one’s bounty as one wishes according to inner law, rather than satisfying expectations to gain rewards.
 Soiled goods offend Virgo, yet all humans are soiled by life.
 The maiden must die to become the Mother.